qqrm/rust-hh-feed/docs/TECHNICAL_DETAILS.md

 # Publication State Storage Architecture

 This document describes how the bot stores information about vacancies that have already been sent to the Telegram channel.
-The data is kept in the `data/posted_jobs.json` file.
+The data is saved in the `posted_jobs.json` file, which is persisted between runs as a pipeline artifact rather than in the repository.

 ## `posted_jobs.json` Format